openvinotoolkit/openvino_tensorflow/README.md

 This should produce an output like:

-        TensorFlow version:  2.5.0
+        TensorFlow version:  2.5.1
-        OpenVINO integration with TensorFlow version: b'0.5.0'
+        OpenVINO integration with TensorFlow version: b'1.0.0'
-        OpenVINO version used for this build: b'2021.3' TensorFlow version used for this build: v2.5.0 CXX11_ABI flag used for this build: 0
+        OpenVINO version used for this build: b'2021.4.1' TensorFlow version used for this build: v2.5.1 CXX11_ABI flag used for this build: 0
-        OpenVINO integration with TensorFlow built with Grappler: False

 By default, Intel<sup>®</sup> CPU is used to run inference.
 However, you can change the default option to either Intel<sup>®</sup> integrated GPU or Intel<sup>®</sup> VPU for AI inferencing.
 Invoke the following function to change the hardware on which inferencing is done.

     openvino_tensorflow.set_backend('<backend_name>')

-Supported backends include 'CPU', 'GPU', 'MYRIAD', and 'VAD-M'.
+Supported backends include 'CPU', 'GPU', 'GPU_FP16', 'MYRIAD', and 'VAD-M'.

 To determine what processing units are available on your system for inference, use the following function:

     openvino_tensorflow.list_backends()
-For more API calls and environment variables, see [USAGE.md](https://github.com/openvinotoolkit/openvino_tensorflow/blob/master/docs/USAGE.md).
+For more API calls and environment variables, see [USAGE.md](docs/USAGE.md).

+[Note: If a CUDA capable device is present in the system then set the environment variable CUDA_VISIBLE_DEVICES to -1]

 ## Examples

-To see what you can do with **OpenVINO™ integration with TensorFlow**, explore the demos located in the [examples](https://github.com/openvinotoolkit/openvino_tensorflow/tree/master/examples) directory.
+To see what you can do with **OpenVINO™ integration with TensorFlow**, explore the demos located in the [examples](./examples) directory.

+## Try it on Intel<sup>®</sup> DevCloud
+Sample tutorials are also hosted on [Intel<sup>®</sup> DevCloud](https://software.intel.com/content/www/us/en/develop/tools/devcloud/edge/build/ovtfoverview.html).
+The demo applications are implemented using Jupyter Notebooks.
+You can interactively execute them on Intel<sup>®</sup> DevCloud nodes, compare the results of **OpenVINO™ integration with TensorFlow**, native TensorFlow and OpenVINO™.

 ## License
 **OpenVINO™ integration with TensorFlow** is licensed under [Apache License Version 2.0](LICENSE).